 More than ever during an election year, there will be a lot of information being shared.
 It is important to evaluate information you are consuming and sharing.
 Look through the Evaluating Sources section of this website for advice on how to spot fake news and more!

 Work the polls

 Every town and city in Maine needs citizens like you to help administer the election.
-You can be a poll worker if you will be 18 or older on November 2, 2021, and are registered to vote in the county in which you will serve as a paid poll worker, or in a neighboring county.
+To be a poll worker you must be registered to vote and serving in the community in which you are registered.
 Visit the Maine Election Worker Recruitment webpage for more information about the qualifications, duties and benefits of helping your town at the polls on Election Day.